Curriculum Overview

 Breadth

-Using careful analysis and discussion about our pupils’ backgrounds, life experiences and culture we are able to offer a range of experiences which contribute to every child receiving a full and rich curriculum.
+• Using careful analysis and discussion about our pupils’ backgrounds, life experiences and culture we offer a range of experiences which contribute to every child receiving a full and rich curriculum.
 This includes aspirational and inclusive opportunities to enrich their lives and those of our whole school community.

 Depth

-We design, organise and plan our curriculum to ensure that children are not merely covering content but achieving a depth to their learning which enables them to use their knowledge, skills and understanding in all areas of the curriculum.
+• We have designed, organised, and planned our curriculum to ensure that children are not merely covering content but achieving a depth to their learning which enables them to use their knowledge, skills and understanding in all areas of the curriculum.
 We ensure this by building in many opportunities for repetition and practise in every subject.
-Each teacher skilfully creates a curriculum led knowledge organiser which is centred around sticky knowledge which lays the foundation for future learning and progression.
-Knowledge organisers are an essential teaching tool and revisited frequently in high challenge, low threat learning contexts.

 Balance

-To ensure every child receives an appropriate mix of academic and personal development which means that in practice our curriculum places equal importance on core and foundation subjects.
+• To ensure every child receives an appropriate mix of academic and personal development, our curriculum places equal importance on core and foundation subjects.
 We understand that children will not be successful learners unless they are emotionally secure.
 Children’s physical and mental wellbeing are as valued and important as academic development.
-As a school we adopt high standards in all subjects.
-Our full and rich curriculum, with its excellent range of experiences, ensures that every pupil at Pyrcroft Grange Primary School makes excellent progress both academically and personally.
-Our broad and balanced curriculum that every child is given the opportunity to shine and flourish.

 Our curriculum provides parity for all groups of pupils:

 • Delivery of our curriculum is through quality first teaching.
-Using a range of teaching styles and experiences we aim to foster in the children a love of learning and a passion for enquiry.
+The use of technology and creative teaching approaches is continually refining to remove any barriers to learning and pupil’s knowledge in a specific subject is captured Enriching experiences foster in the pupils a love of learning and a passion for enquiry.

-• Lessons are planned to ensure enough time is given to retrieve prior knowledge, explore and deepen key learning, knowledge and skills.
+• Lessons are planned to include modelling and enough time is given to retrieve prior knowledge, explore and deepen key learning, knowledge and skills.

 • Through continuous professional development our teachers’ subject content knowledge consistently builds and develop over time.